Nike – stabilisation signals emerge within downtrend.

 In Q2 2026, which ended on 30 November 2025, Nike’s revenue came in slightly above market expectations, but profit quality remained weak.
 Revenue stood at 12.43 billion USD, rising 1% year-over-year and exceeding the consensus.
 EPS reached 0.53 USD, also ahead of analysts' estimates.

-The main issue of the quarter was a sharp drop in profitability.
-Gross margin declined to 40.6%, down 3 percentage points from last year.
+The primary issue of the quarter was a sharp drop in profitability.
+Gross margin declined to 40.6%, down 3 percentage points from the previous year.
 Net profit fell by 32% to 792 million USD.
-According to the company’s non-GAAP data, operating profit dropped by nearly one-third, and operating margin fell to 8.0% from 11.3% the previous year.
+According to the company’s non-GAAP data, operating profit dropped by nearly one-third, and operating margin fell to 8.0% from 11.3% a year earlier.

-Sales structure shifted towards wholesale.
-The wholesale channel grew 8%, generating 7.5 billion USD in revenue—but this is a lower-margin business.
+Sales structure shifted towards the wholesale channel, which grew by 8%, generating 7.5 billion USD in revenue, but this is a lower-margin business.
 NIKE Direct sales fell by 8%, with digital sales down 14% and branded stores down 3%.
-This suggests that the primary high-margin revenue source has not recovered, and revenue growth is being driven by the less profitable channel.
+This suggests that the primary high-margin revenue source has not recovered, and revenue growth is driven by the less profitable channel.

 Additional pressure came from regional dynamics.
 In Greater China, operating profit was nearly halved, and China continued to significantly drag down overall results.
-North America fared better, but still saw lower operating profit compared to last year.
+North America fared better, but still saw lower operating profit compared to the previous year.

-The company directly explained margin decline reasons.
-Results were heavily affected by higher tariffs in North America, clearance sales to empty inventories, and restructuring of the product range and sales channels.
+The company directly explained the reasons for the margin decline: results were heavily affected by higher tariffs in North America, clearance sales to reduce inventories, and the restructuring of the product range and sales channels.
 At the same time, Nike increased marketing expenses by 13%.
-The CFO clarified that new tariffs add about 1.5 billion USD in annual costs, creating serious pressure on gross margin, which will not fully disappear in the coming quarters.
+The CFO clarified that new tariffs add approximately 1.5 billion USD in annual costs, creating serious pressure on gross margin, which will not fully disappear in the coming quarters.

 The forecast for Q3 2026 remains cautious.
 The company expects revenue to drop by low single digits, continued pressure on gross margin, and increased expenses due to marketing and investments.

-Overall, Nike continues to perform better than market expectations on revenue, but margin and operating profit are deteriorating, and the company pre-warns of a challenging upcoming quarter due to tariffs and ongoing business restructuring.
+Overall, while Nike continues to perform better than market expectations in terms of revenue, its margin and operating profit are deteriorating, and the company pre-warns of a challenging upcoming quarter due to tariffs and ongoing business restructuring.

 Analysis of key Nike, Inc. multiples

-Below are the key Nike, Inc. multiples for Q2 2026 fiscal year, calculated at a share price of 59 USD.
+Below are the key valuation multiples for Nike, Inc. based on the results of Q3 of the 2026 financial year, calculated using a share price of 44 USD.

-P/E (TTM)Price paid for 1 USD of earnings over the past 12 months35 Stock is expensive based on earnings: investors pay over 30 years of profit while margin is already under pressure
+P/E (TTM)Price paid for 1 USD of earnings over the past 12 months28.95 The stock appears expensive on an earnings basis

-P/S (TTM)Price paid for 1 USD of annual revenue1.9Average valuation based on revenue
+P/S (TTM)Price paid for 1 USD of annual revenue1.40 On a revenue basis, valuation is moderate

-EV/Sales (TTM)Enterprise value to sales, accounting for debt1.8 Very close to P/S due to net cash.
-Normal level for a global brand
+EV/Sales (TTM)Enterprise value to sales, accounting for debt1.40 In line with P/S due to net cash; a reasonable level for a global brand

-P/FCF (TTM)Price paid for 1 USD of free cash flow31 Assuming FCF around 6% of revenue, Nike looks fairly expensive on cash
+P/FCF (TTM)Price paid for 1 USD of free cash flow26.30 On an FCF basis, valuation is high

-FCF Yield (TTM)Free cash flow yield to shareholders3% Free cash flow yield is low
+FCF Yield (TTM)Free cash flow yield to shareholders3.80% Free cash flow yield is moderate

-EV/EBITDA (TTM)Enterprise value to operating profit before depreciation and amortisation22 High multiple for a large consumer brand
+EV/EBITDA (TTM)Enterprise value to operating profit before depreciation and amortisation17.51 A high multiple for a large consumer brand

-P/BPrice to book value6.2 Significant premium to book value, but not unusual for a brand with strong intangibles
+P/BPrice to book value4.62 A significant premium to equity, though this is not unusual for a brand with a strong intangible component

-Net Debt/EBITDADebt burden relative to EBITDA-0.3 Balance sheet has net cash, not net debt
+Net Debt/EBITDADebt burden relative to EBITDA~0 The balance sheet shows net cash rather than net debt

 Expert forecasts for Nike, Inc. stock

-• TipRanks: 20 out of 29 respondents rated the stock as Buy, and 9 gave a Hold recommendation.
-The upper bound of the forecast reaches 120 USD, the lower bound – 62 USD.
+• TipRanks: 14 of 23 analysts assigned a Buy rating to the stock, and 9 gave a Hold recommendation.
+The upper price target is 90 USD, and the lower bound is 51 USD.

 Expert forecasts for Nike, Inc. stock for 2026